banerjixplores/climacrop_health/README.md

 ---

-- **Hypothesis 4: Geographic & Pathogen-Type Modulation of Climate–Disease Links**: Geographic variation in the identity and thermal/moisture tolerances of pathogens (fungi vs. bacteria vs. viruses vs. nematodes, etc.) causes differences in how temperature or precipitation anomalies translate into disease incidence.
+### **Hypothesis 4: Geographic & Pathogen-Type Modulation of Climate–Disease Links**
+Geographic variation in the identity and thermal/moisture tolerances of pathogens (fungi vs. bacteria vs. viruses vs. nematodes, etc.) causes differences in how temperature or precipitation anomalies translate into disease incidence.
 Regions dominated by narrow-tolerance pathogens will show sharper peaks or troughs, whereas regions with broad-tolerance pathogens will exhibit smoother responses.

 *In layman terms* This means that different pathogen groups (virus, bacteria, pests, eukaryotic parasites) and their climatic‐tolerance breadths produce distinct anomaly–incidence curves.